 - “Hands on” assistance is expected.

-We need 16 and older to help supervise and chaperone during the children's nautical education program, meeting weekly at 10am Wednesdays in July and August and throughout the week in the Children's Room.
+We need individuals 16 years and older to help supervise and chaperone during the children's nautical education program, meeting weekly at 10am Wednesdays in July and August.
+Additionally, we need chaperones/monitors throughout the week and weekends in the Children's Room through October.

 The East End Seaport Museum and Maritime Foundation needs volunteers to assist in the success of the Maritime Festival.
 We will accommodate your fields of interest and "work" times are flexible.